Yufei-Ma-098/3d-Game-Desgin/readme.md

-This is my weekly assignments for the 3D game design class in my third year in SYSU.
+weekly assignments for the 3D game design class in SYSU.